Reality-Defender/realitydefender-sdk-typescript/README.md

 First, you need to obtain an API key from the [Reality Defender Platform](https://app.realitydefender.ai).

+To generate an API key:
+1. Log in to your account on the [Reality Defender Platform](https://app.realitydefender.ai)
+2. Click on your profile icon and select "Settings" from the dropdown menu
+3. Look for the `API Keys` option
+4. Click on `Add API Key`

 ### Quick Start

 The simplest way to detect manipulated media is to use the `detect` method, which handles both upload and analysis in a single call: